From churches to cheese, there are plenty of ways to learn more about Cream City without spending a cent.

 Milwaukee has a history long before any humans settled this land.
-Friends of Lakeshore State Park plan to illuminate that pre-history with a fossil-finding hike on Friday, July 27.
-Meet at Lakeshore’s south entrance at 6 p.m.
+Friends of Lakeshore State Park illuminate that pre-history with several free guided hikes: bird-watching, fossil-finding and more.
+Watch their Facebook page for upcoming events.

 For a quick hit of free history, Harley-Davidson offers $0 looks inside its powertrain plant in Menomonee Falls every weekday from 9 a.m.-1:30 p.m.

 One of Cream City’s oldest establishments, Forest Home Cemetery, hosts tours almost every Saturday starting at 3:30 p.m. at the appropriately named Halls of History, 2405 W. Forest Home Ave.
-On Aug.
-19, learn about how the Civil War impacted daily life here in Wisconsin.
-Two weeks later, get an overview of the whole of Milwaukee’s history.
+Previous tours include learning about how the Civil War impacted daily life here in Wisconsin.
 Remember to wear comfy shoes: all tours are on foot and last at least 90 minutes.

 One of Milwaukee’s oldest buildings is the public library, 814 W. Wisconsin Ave.
 Constructed in 1878, the Central Library’s architecture was inspired by French and Italian Renaissance styles.
 It’s slowly grown over the years to occupy an entire city block, and has found its way onto the National Register of Historic Places and is a protected landmark by the Milwaukee Historic Preservation Commission.
 Tours are held weekly, starting at 11 a.m. every Saturday.